durability-labs/archivist-docs/README.md

  Please check [VitePress documentation](https://vitepress.dev/) for more details about customizations.

  Process
   - Create a fork
   - Create a custom branch in your fork
   - Add your contribution
   - Make a PR to the upstream repository

  Project structure
   - `learn` - All information to learn about Archivist
   - `networks` - Archivist networks related information
   - `developers` - Archivist development process and guides
+  - `scripts` - contains helper scripts such as `sync-brand.sh` used by `npm run docs:sync` and `npm run docs:syncUnsafe`

 ## Internationalization